 Hundreds of Virginia state and federal cases have struggled to apply the law of defamation in a manner consistent with the United States Constitution, as defamation cases necessarily involve a careful balancing of vital constitutional and common law rights.
 On the one hand, there is the First Amendment’s fundamental protection of free speech.
 On the other hand, there is a common law obligation not to abuse the First Amendment with unjustified attacks against the reputation and dignity of others.
 Defamation law attempts to accommodate these seemingly antithetical interests by providing a legal remedy for persons subjected to false and defamatory statements while limiting the range of statements considered defamatory and actionable.

 Not every unflattering or critical remark will constitute actionable defamation.
-Statements that are merely unflattering, annoying, irksome, or embarrassing, or that hurt the plaintiff’s feelings, without more, are not actionable.
+Statements that are merely unflattering, annoying, irksome, or embarrassing, or that hurt the plaintiff’s feelings, without more, are said to lack “defamatory sting” and are not actionable.
 To be defamatory, a statement must be more than merely critical; it must “make the plaintiff appear odious, infamous, or ridiculous.”
 A defamatory statement is one that causes reputational harm to a plaintiff, holding the plaintiff up to scorn, ridicule, hatred, or contempt–in other words, the type of statement that would tend to deter third parties from dealing with the plaintiff.
 To assert a claim of defamation, a plaintiff must show that a defendant published such a statement, that it was both factual in nature and false, and that it concerns and harms the plaintiff or the plaintiff’s reputation.
 A plaintiff in a Virginia defamation action must plead the statement with particularity, identifying the exact words claimed to be defamatory.
 Failure to allege the specific words claimed to be defamatory can lead to a dismissal of the case.

 Expressions of opinion are also not actionable as defamation.
 Statements of opinion, as opposed to assertions of fact, are deemed privileged and no matter how offensive, cannot be the subject of an action for libel or slander.
 This is because a statement of opinion is not an assertion of fact that can be proven false, and falsity is a required element of a defamation claim.
 Statements of opinion are also protected by the First Amendment’s guarantee of freedom of speech.
 Distinguishing fact from opinion is not always easy.
 Courts need to examine whether the specific language has a precise meaning, whether the statements are capable of being proven true or false, and whether the context in which the communication was made affects the meaning of the statement.